couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 ---
 ```

-We can see that while the ID refers to the document ID (and won't change, even if the index changes), both the key and value reflect our view definition.
+You can see that while the ID refers to the document ID (and won't change, even if the index changes), both the key and value reflect the view definition.

 #### Pagination
 If you want to go through larger amounts of index data, it might make sense to load them in chunks (speak "pages").
-Pagination is also commonly found in web applications where a table is displayed to the user and he can click on "next" to get the next batch and so on.
-A naive approach may be implemented like this:
+Pagination is commonly found in web applications where a table is displayed and the user can click a button to get the next batch of data and so on.
+A naive approach might be implemented like this:

 With `setLimit()` and `setSkip()`, keep the limit at a fixed size (the page size) and increment skip by the numbers of pages you want to skip forward.

 While this sounds pretty easy at first, it turns out that if the skip part gets very large, the performance degrades a lot.
 This has to do with how the indexer goes through the stored information.
 It can't just skip directly to the skip marker you requested, but has to go through all N skipped documents to find the starting point.
 One can imagine that this is quite inefficient, so a second strategy can be used that requires more work on the client side, but is much faster:

-Using a combination of `startKey` and `startKeyDocID`, we can hint the correct document ID to the indexer and because of the index structure stored it can jump directly to the desired document.
-This is also known as stateful pagination, because the client needs to keep track of the next document to start with.
+Using a combination of `startKey` and `startKeyDocID`, you can hint the correct document ID to the indexer and because of the index structure stored it can jump directly to the desired document.
+This is also known as stateful pagination because the client needs to keep track of the next document to start with.
 So you need to keep in mind to fetch N+1 documents and use the last one as a starter for the next query.
-Note that for reduced views, only skip and limit can be used because there is no distinct document ID to start from next.
+For reduced views, only skip and limit can be used because there is no distinct document ID to start from next.

 Thankfully, you don't need to do this on your own.
-The SDK provides a `Paginator` that you can use which provide Java `Iterable` pages:
+The SDK provides a `Paginator` class that provides Java `Iterable` pages:

 ```java
 View view = client.getView("beer", "brewery_beers");